-assessment purposes, even after they have adopted CECL and ASU 2022-02.
+One alternative would be to require banks to continue to report TDRs specifically for deposit insurance assessment purposes, even after they have adopted CECL and ASU 2022-02.
 This alternative would maintain consistency of the data used in the underperforming assets ratio and higher-risk assets ratio with prior reporting periods.
-However, this alternative would impose additional reporting burden on large and highly complex banks.
+However, and as one commenter noted, this alternative would impose additional reporting burden on large and highly complex banks.
 This alternative would also fail to recognize the potential usefulness of the new data on modifications to borrowers experiencing financial difficulty.
 Ultimately, the FDIC does not believe any benefits from continued reporting of TDRs expressly for assessment purposes would justify the cost to affected banks.

 The FDIC also considered a second alternative: removing restructured loans from the definition of underperforming assets entirely and not incorporating the new data on modifications to borrowers experiencing financial difficulty.
 Similar to the first alternative, this second alternative would apply uniformly to all large and highly complex banks, regardless of their early adoption status.
-However, this alternative fails to recognize that data on modifications to borrowers experiencing financial difficulty provide a meaningful indicator of credit risk throughout economic cycles and should be captured in credit quality measures such as the underperforming assets ratio and the higher-risk assets ratio.
-The FDIC believes that the new modifications data required under ASU 2022-02 can provide valuable information and would not impose additional reporting burden.
-Incorporating this new data in place of TDRs would be the most reasonable option to ensure that large and highly complex banks are assessed fairly and accurately, all else equal.
+Both commenters supported this alternative.
+However, this alternative fails to recognize that modifications to borrowers experiencing financial difficulty are restructured loans and are a meaningful indicator of credit risk throughout economic cycles that should be included in credit quality measures such as the underperforming assets ratio and the higher-risk assets ratio.
+Failure to capture this risk in deposit insurance assessments for large and highly complex banks could adversely affect the DIF.

+The FDIC believes that the new modifications data required under ASU 2022-02 will provide valuable information and would not impose additional reporting burden.
+Incorporating this new data in place of TDRs would be the most reasonable option to ensure that large and highly complex banks are assessed fairly and accurately.